tandelmanish6951/TripleTen-Projects/Sprint 4- Tableau/readme.md

 ### Summary

 This project demonstrates how data visualization can uncover business insights — from profit analysis and advertising strategy to product return behavior.
-Each task was completed in Tableau and highlighting skills in data storytelling**, **visual analytics**, and **strategic business recommendations.
+Each task was completed in Tableau and highlighting skills in data storytelling, visual analytics, and strategic business recommendations.